trailofbits/dylint/README.md

     ```

 Dylint provides [utilities](#utilities) to help meet the above requirements.
 If your library uses the [`dylint-link`](./dylint-link) tool and the [`dylint_library!`](./utils/linting) macro, then all you should have to do is implement the `register_lints` function.

-## How libraries are found

-When Dylint is started, the following locations are searched:

-* the colon-separated paths in `DYLINT_LIBRARY_PATH` (if set)
-* the current package's `target/debug` directory (if in a package)
-* the current package's `target/release` directory (if in a package)

-Any file found in the above locations with a name of the form `DLL_PREFIX LIBRARY_NAME '@' TOOLCHAIN DLL_SUFFIX` is considered a Dylint library.

-In an invocation of the form `cargo dylint [names]`, each `name` in `names` is compared to the libraries found in the above manner.
-If `name` matches a discovered library's `LIBRARY_NAME`, then `name` resolves to that library.
-It is considered an error if a `name` resolves to multiple libraries.

-If the above process does not resolve `name` to a library, then `name` is treated as a path.

-If `--lib name` is used, then `name` is is treated only as a library name, and not as a path.

-If `--path name` is used, then `name` is is treated only as a path, and not as a library name.

 ## Utilities